 Developing students skills

-We are currently working in partnership with staff in Schools and Faculties to roll out an embedded Professional Skills Programme across the University, with the option to tailor pathways by School.
+We are currently working in partnership with staff in Schools and Faculties to roll out an embedded Professional Skills Course across the University, with the option to tailor pathways by School.

-Still in its pilot phase, the programme aims to support students to develop the personal and professional skills that will support them both at Queen’s and beyond.
+Still in its pilot phase, the course aims to support students to develop the personal and professional skills that will support them both at Queen’s and beyond.

-Professional Skills Programme is designed to encourage students to adopt a growth mindset and has a strong focus on initiative, innovation and creativity.
+Professional Skills Course is designed to encourage students to adopt a growth mindset and has a strong focus on initiative, innovation and creativity.

-This programme is for undergraduate students only.
+This course is for undergraduate students only.
 Postgraduate students can access support from the Graduate School.

-We are planning to roll this programme out to all schools within the University over the next few years.
+We are planning to roll this course out to all schools within the University over the next few years.

-Professional Skills Programme is self-directed and delivered through Canvas, the University’s virtual learning platform.
+Professional Skills Course is self-directed and delivered through Canvas, the University’s virtual learning platform.

 Currently, a zero CATS module (Credit Accumulation and Transfer Scheme), students’ participation in the programme is recognised through the award of a Certificate in Professional Skills.